ropensci/qualR/README.md

 ```

 These functions return a data frame, with a `date` column in POSIXct, which allows you
-to use other packages as [openair](https://davidcarslaw.github.io/openair/).
+to use other packages for data analysis, such as [openair](https://davidcarslaw.github.io/openair/).

 ### Downloading one parameter from one AQS